Makson8286/Ansible-Setings-Windows-/README.md

 # Ansible-Setings-Windows-
-Run the powershell as administrator
+Run the PowerShell as Administrator

-Write Set-ExecutionPolicy Unrestricted
+Write " Set-ExecutionPolicy Unrestricted "

-Select "Yes" or "Yes and all"
+Select " Yes " or " Yes and all "

-Go to the folder where you have the "ConfigureRemotingForAnsible" file and write ./ConfigureRemotingForAnsible
+Go to the folder where you have the "ConfigureRemotingForAnsible" file and write " ./ConfigureRemotingForAnsible "

 Select R

 --------------------------------------------------------------------
-ITS COMMAND IN File "hosts" FOR INSTALL PROGRAM
+ITS COMMAND IN FILE "hosts" FOR INSTALL PROGRAM

 [windows]